devnumber9-coder/SOC-Portfolio/SOC-Home-Lab/Logging.md

-# Logging

-## Windows 11 Security Logging
+## Logging and Telemetry

-These events support detection of brute-force attacks, unauthorized access attempts, and suspicious process activity.

-Enabled local audit policies to collect authentication and process creation events logging.
-- Audit logon events → Success & Failure
-- Audit account logon events → Success & Failure
-- Audit account management → Success & Failure

-Enabled Audit Process Creation
-- Enabling Includes command line in process creation events

-Update Policy
-- CMD ran gpupdate /force

-Key events collected:
+Windows Security logging was enabled and validated using Event Viewer.

+Relevant Event IDs observed:
-- Event ID :4624 Failed logon attempts
+- 4625 – Failed logon
+- 4776 – Credential validation failure

+Events were confirmed locally and then verified in Splunk after ingestion.

+Screenshots:
-- Event ID 4624: Successful logons attempts
+- Event Viewer showing Event ID 4625
-- Event ID 4688: Process creation with command-line arguments
+- Event Viewer showing Event ID 4776

-## SIEM Configuration

-_Add details about your SIEM setup and log aggregation._
+This is where your Event Viewer screenshots shine.